 - Cosmetic procedures not involving general, regional or parenteral anesthesia including, but not limited to, temporary fillers, laser skin resurfacing, botox and sclerotherapy.

-The Out-of-Hospital Premises Inspection Program (OHPIP) standards and companion documents outline core requirements for the performance of specific procedures in OHPs that do not fall under another regulatory oversight system.
+The Out-of-Hospital Premises (OHP) standards and companion documents outline core requirements for the performance of specific procedures in OHPs that do not fall under another regulatory oversight system.

 Updates or Changes to OHPs

-The OHP’s medical director is responsible for notifying CPSO of any changes to the premises, including:
+The OHP’s medical director is responsible for notifying CPSO of any changes to the premises.